 And of course our 2 dogs.
 Tom who is my guide dog from the Guide Dog Foundation in NY.
 He’s known as “Mr Perfect” around here, and is a fantastic dog.
 Tom spends much of his days trying to keep me out of trouble, or at least convince me to sit down.
 And there is Zora our little cardigan welsh corgi, who is loads of fun.
 She and I are just beginning her agility career (my agility career is now going on over 20 years.
 I can do the, “When I started in agility, there was no AKC agility, and my dog had to jump 30″ in USDAA, and we had to drive 4+ hours one way to get to trials! and…” LOL) and hope to have fun practicing herding when the ducks are old enough.

 My life over the past number of years has been enriched by a number of different dogs.
 My breed of heart is the flat coated retriever.
-Currently our home is flat coat less, with Niche (the dog in the header photo) having passed away about 2 years ago, but some day who knows how far in the future I hope we will share our lives with another flattie.
+Currently our home is flat coat less, with Niche (the dog in the header photo) having passed away a few years ago, but some day who knows how far in the future I hope we will share our lives with another flattie.
 For now 2 dogs is the perfect number in our lives, and Tom and Zora I find myself saying frequently, are really 2 of the best house dogs I’ve ever had privilege of living with.
 My husband knows though my eventual ‘old lady dog’ will be a field spaniel, a brown one, named Fredrick.